On the cardinality of measures of maximal relative entropy for smooth skew products: Introduction and main results

 \begin{mycorollary}[B] Under the assumptions of Theorem \ref{thm:A} if we assume that $M$ is a compact smooth surface and $h_{\mathrm{top}}(\Theta\mid\mathbb P)>0$ then $\Theta$ admits at most countably many measures of maximal $\mathbb P$-relative entropy. \end{mycorollary} Corollary \ref{cor:B} is proved in Section \ref{sec:5}.

 In dimension two, it may be possible to strengthen the conclusion of ``at most countably many measures of maximal $\mathbb P$-relative entropy'' of Corollary \ref{cor:B} to ``at most finitely many measures of maximal $\mathbb P$-relative entropy'', in analogy with the classical non-skew-product case \cite[Corollary 1.4]{BCS}.
 Another natural future direction is to derive a criterion for uniqueness.
 In \cite{BCS} (see also \cite{buzzi2025strongpositiverecurrenceexponential}) it is shown that each homoclinic class supports a unique measure of maximal entropy.
 In particular, any smooth, transitive surface system with positive entropy has a unique measure of maximal entropy.
-The analogous statement for measures of relative maximal entropy remains unclear.
+The analogous statement for measures of maximal relative entropy remains unclear.
+Finally, we remark that the Anosov hypothesis may extend to Axiom A, but the symbolic system for $\Theta$ used in Theorem~\ref{thm:1block} would require a different construction.

 It is worth mentioning that, as a consequence of a celebrated result due to Newhouse \cite{Newhouse}, $\mathcal C^\infty$ skew products always admit a measure of maximal $\mathbb P$-relative entropy. \begin{proposition} Assume that the skew product $\Theta$ is $\mathcal C^\infty,$ and let $\mathbb P$ be any $\theta$-invariant measure.
 Then $\Theta$ admits a $\mathbb P$-relative measure of maximal entropy. \end{proposition} \begin{proof} From \cite[Theorem 4.1]{Newhouse} the map